MITRECND/picaboo/README.md

 ## Requirements

 The detour DLLs are required, as they contain the necessary hooking functions.
-You will need to invoke either the 32 or 64 bit version of picaboo depending on your target.
+You will need to invoke either the 32 or 64 bit version of PICaboo depending on your target.

 ## Limitations